n1d3v/CMDBot/README.md

 # CMDBot
 CMDBot is a Discord bot that let's someone control the person that ran the script's CMD through Discord.

+You can also now use Y/N Prompts and take a screenshot!
 # How can I use it?
 First install all the dependencies using pip3.
 ```python